Contemporary Developing Countries: Entrepreneurial Solutions to Intractable Social and Economic Problems

 M/W 3:30 PM – 5:00 PM

-Classes will be held on Harvard University Cambridge campus.
-See HBS course listing for room infromation.
+Classes will be held on Harvard University Cambridge campus in Sever Hall room 113.

 Offered jointly with the Business School as 1266, the School of Public Health as GHP 568, the Kennedy School as PED-338, the Law School as HLS 2543 and the Graduate School of Education as A-819.